ToolJet/ToolJet/docs/docs/widgets/timer.md

 # Timer

 The **Timer** component allows users to track time by counting both upward and downward.
-It's useful for tasks like setting countdowns, tracking elapsed time, or timing events
+It's useful for tasks like setting countdowns, tracking elapsed time, or timing events.

 <div style={{paddingTop:'24px'}}>